Alessio-Lovato-Unipd/locobot_ws/src/gesture_recognition/README.md

 # Gesture Recognition Package

 This package contains the gesture recognition node that recognizes gestures using the MediaPipe library and sends the corresponding commands to change state to the robot.
-The package includes a launch file to start the gesture recognition node and optionally launch the RealSense camera.
+The package includes a launch file to start the gesture recognition node and optionally launch the RealSense camera.<br>
+Documentation of the Mediapipe library is available [here](https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer).

 ## Package Overview